 Christmas Decorating Ideas For The mantel

-The mantel is focal point in the family room, and the largest horizontal surface to decorate.
+The mantel is the focal point in the family room, and the largest horizontal surface to decorate.
 I always feel that if I get the mantel just right, the rest of the room will fall into place.

 The first step in decorating the mantel is layering the greenery.
 I’m using two 60″ faux Norfolk pine garlands securing them with hooks in four strategic places, so they will drape over the edge of the mantel.